Solidago, Goldenrod: planting, growing, care

 Diseases and potential pests

-If goldenrod has a natural tendency to self-seed or spread on its own, it can also be easily propagated by dividing the clump in spring, on mature stumps at least 3 or 4 years old.
+If goldenrod has a natural tendency to self-seed or to spread on its own, it can also be easily propagated by dividing the clump in spring, on mature stumps at least 3 or 4 years old.

-Using Solidago in the garden
+Companion planting with Solidago in the garden

 Useful resources

-- Tone down yellow flowers in the garden
+- Tone down yellow flowers in garden

 - Subscribe!